-You have probably heard of inverted pyramid design.
-It is stated that the average time people pay attention to reading an email is 8 seconds.
-Pyramid model allows to make the most important elements like the header, image, paragraph and call to action button prominent.
+Inverted pyramid design.
+You have probably heard of an inverted pyramid design.
+The average time people pay attention to email is 8 seconds.
+The pyramid model allows you to make the most important elements like the header, image, paragraph, and call to action button prominent.
 It perfectly fits the email with a single call to action.

-Email from a Remembear has a structure of inverted pyramid model: the header grabs our attention, the email body builds anticipation — we discover more about the Remembear, and a button encourages to try their services.
-Despite the fact that a call to action button in a classic model is at the bottom of the email while in this one there are buttons in the middle and at the bottom — it does not prevent us from easy reading.
+The email from Remembear has the structure of an inverted pyramid model: the header grabs our attention, the email body builds anticipation — we learn more about Remembear, and a button encourages the reader to try their services.
+Despite the fact that a call to action button is commonly at the bottom of an email, while in this one, there are buttons in the middle and at the bottom — it does not prevent us from easy reading.
 Visually, the email consists of 2 parts: introducing the service and specifying its benefits.
 Each part ends with a call to action button.
 That's why it looks quite logical.

-Black text on white background is the best choice.
-An abundance of colours makes the eyes tire quickly, while black and white colours do not.
-Besides, they are not distractive.
-If you choose bright colours, stick to no more than 3 of them because this may be distracting.
+Contrast.
+Black text on a white background is the best choice.
+An abundance of colors makes the eyes tire quickly, while black and white do not.
+If you choose bright colors, stick to no more than 3 of them because this may be distracting.

 Let’s take a closer look at each of the structural elements of an email.

-The trouble with the background images lies in the fact that most email clients do not support them, they simply block background pictures.
-This blocking is a default setting of an email client.
-If you still do want to use them, you should know all the ESPs and make sure they support background images.
-Is the game worth the candles?
+The trouble with the background images is the fact that most email clients do not support them, and block background pictures.
+This is a default setting of most email clients.
+If you still want to use them, you should know all the ESPs and make sure they support background images.

 You have a choice: attach images to an email or host them on your web server.
-If you host an image on your web server, the size of your email won’t be large and all the email clients “understand” this method of loading the pictures.
-If you attach images to an email, your email size will be larger, thus it will take much time to load the picture.
+If you host an image on your web server, the size of your email won’t be l, and all the email clients “understand” this method of loading the pictures.
+If you attach images to an email, your email size will be larger.
+Thus it will take a long time to load the picture.

-It is important because recipients tend to click the images.
-They click small ones to examine them better and big ones, especially, logos to be redirected to your homepage.
+This is important because recipients tend to click on images.
+They click small images to examine them better and big ones, especially logos, to be redirected to your homepage.
 Pay attention to your images to avoid creating a poor user experience.

 Alt text stands for alternative text.
 If your image does not load or breaks, the alt text will be displayed.
 It explains what is in the picture.
 Using an Alt text, make sure that you specified the width and the height of your image, this is the area for the alt text to be displayed.